etcd-io/website/content/en/docs/v3.5/tutorials/how-to-create-locks.md

 * [etcdctl](../install.md) installed and available on your `PATH`
 * A running etcd cluster (local single-node is fine for learning)
+* Two terminals if you want to actually see the lock work: one session holds `mutex1`, the other waits on the same name

 ## Flags and terms used in the examples